Arche Resonance Theory

 1.1 The Three Spatial Dimensions

-Any local observable region of CP3 can be mapped to a standard complex coordinate space C3 via an affine patch: one of the four homogeneous coordinates is taken as non-zero and used to normalise the others, yielding three independent complex coordinates.
-This is not an approximation.
-It is the standard way in which projective geometry makes contact with observable, measurable structure.
+Any local observable region of CP3 must be mapped to a standard complex coordinate space 3.
+This is achieved via an affine patch, where one of the four homogeneous coordinates is taken as non-zero and used to normalize the others:

 1.2 The Origin of Time

-The dimensionless rotation parameter θ has been present since ART Part1 - TUM Section 8, where it was introduced as the abstract parameter of Archeonic rotation.
-It was kept deliberately free of physical interpretation throughout the derivation of the frequency domain, the Archeos, the tiling, and the geometry, because assigning it a physical meaning before the geometry was established would have introduced an unjustified constraint.
+The dimensionless rotation parameter θ has been present since ART Part 1 - TUM Section 8, where it first appeared as the abstract parameter of Archeonic rotation.
+It was kept free of physical interpretation throughout the derivation of the frequency domain, the Archeos, the tiling, and the projective geometry.
+That restraint mattered.
+To identify θ too early would have imposed a physical meaning before the geometry warranted it.

-The geometry is now established. θ is the parameter with respect to which every Archeonic expression rotates.
-It is not one of the six phase-space dimensions of CP3; it is the parameter that generates the rotation through those dimensions.
-It is external to the phase space in the same sense that the angle of rotation is external to the space being rotated.
-It does not point in any spatial direction.
-It does not correspond to position or momentum.
-It is the parameter of the process by which the Archeos evolves through its own configuration space.
+The geometry of CP3 is now in place. θ is the parameter with respect to which every Archeonic configuration rotates.
+It does not belong to the six real-numbered dimensions of the projected domain.
+It is the generator of rotation through those dimensions.
+In that precise sense it stands outside the manifold, just as the angle of rotation stands outside the space being rotated.
+It points in no spatial direction, and it does not coincide with any internal frequency coordinate.
+It is the parameter of the process by which the configuration evolves through the CP3 projection.

 1.3 The 3+1 Structure